“What does the Agile Manifesto say about agile automated testing? We tell you what you need to know."

 Download the free hand book.
 The hand book that takes you through the 5 critical steps to implementation success.
 Packed with actionable ideas to ensure your success.

 Implementation success comes with applying a proven approach.
-We’ve taken the term “GRIST" to help you focus on what important.
-G.R.I.S.T. is an implementation model designed to help you see where you need to take action to deliver the test automation results you demand.
+We've taken the term “GRIST" to help you focus on what's important.
+G.R.I.S.T. is an implementation methodology designed to help you focus on the parts of implementation that really matter.

 G.R.I.S.T. is an approach that focuses on structuring and overseeing the implementation of automation in the Agile development process.
-It’s more top down than bottom up.
+It's more top down than bottom up.
 More “think through the system" for ensuring agile team engagement up front.
 Less “start building things from scratch".
 More about picking the right tactics to employ once you know what it is you really need to deliver.
-In short – a little more thought up front and far less wasted effort at the back.
+In short – a process to make sure you focus on the aspects of implementation that lead to real success.

 Define what you want to achieve.
 Once you know what you want, you can work out how you're going to get there and which route you need to take.